General Dentistry in Oshawa, ON

 Check-Ups and Restorative Procedures

 Check-ups are fundamental in general dentistry.
 They let us detect small problems before they grow.
 This makes treating them easier, more convenient, and cheaper.
-Adults should visit their dentist twice a year or every six months for check-ups.
-Even if you’re feeling fine, you need to see your dentist.
+Adults should visit their dentist in Oshawa, ON twice a year or every six months for check-ups.
+Even if you’re feeling fine, you need to see your oshawa dentist.

 Restorative procedures are done to replace missing teeth.
 People lose teeth due to systemic diseases, trauma, dental infections, and old age.
 Thanks to all the technology available to us, we can replace missing teeth while making sure you’re comfortable and are satisfied with the outcome.

 Implants, bridges, and dentures can be done to replace missing teeth.
-Implants are now considered the best by most dentists because they’re durable, can last a lifetime, and very closely resemble the rest of a person’s teeth.
+Implants are now considered the best by most dentist in Oshawa, ON because they’re durable, can last a lifetime, and very closely resemble the rest of a person’s teeth.
 Bridges are next in line, but they have to attach to adjacent teeth for support.